TestCentric/testcentric-gui/INSTALL.md

 # TestCentric Installation

 **TestCentric** is released in two package formats, **zip** and **chocolatey**, both available from the [GitHub project](https://github.com/TestCentric/testcentric-gui/releases) site.
-The **chocolatey** package is also available at [chocolatey.org](https://chocolatey.org/testcentric-gui).
+The **chocolatey** package is also available at [chocolatey.org](https://chocolatey.org/packages/testcentric-gui).

 ## Chocolatey Installation

-This is the recommended way to install chocolatey on a developer machine.
+This is the recommended way to install TestCentric on a developer machine.
 It provides the best user experience and creates shim commands for both the standard and the experimental GUIs so they may be invoked from any directory.

 **NOTE:** As an executable tool, TestCentric is not designed to be installed in individual projects but is intended to exist in a single version, centrally available on the developer's machine.
 If special cases call for a different approach, you may download the **zip** package.